 - Samples are collected at the same season of the year, because some parameters such as weight or body condition change throughout the year.

 - When possible, a combined annual sample of at least 50 bluegill and 50 largemouth bass is collected.
 However, this is not always practical due to small pond size, low fish abundance, or too few fishermen.
 When sample size of 50 each is not practical, the pond should be fished for portions of at least 3 days.
 A small sample from only 1 or 2 days simply could represent days when fish are not biting well.

-This data is analyzed to provide useful management information such as fish species composition, catch per unit of effort, length-frequency, proportional stock density, and relative weight.
+Anyone can use this technique to obtain useful information for monitoring adn managing a pond or lake.
+This data is analyzed to provide useful management information such as fish species composition, catch per unit of effort (number of each fish species caught per man-hour of fishing effort), length-frequency, proportional stock density, and relative weight.
 These parameters, especially the last two, are used to evaluate population balance and predator-prey balance.